Home » Schools & Education » Local Schools » State Secondary & P-12 Schools

 How to find your school catchment area

-This Department of Education and Training has a Brisbane school catchment map that will allow you to scroll over school catchment zones until you find your street.
+Take a look at the Department of Education and Training’s interactive Brisbane school catchment map in our link below.
+Use it to scroll over school catchment zones until you find your street.
 Primary and secondary school catchments are different and are shown in different colours.
 Be aware that primary school catchments are much smaller than high school ones.

 Helpful links related to choosing a school